-Incident Commander (IC) Potential Designates District Manager, Senior Area / Plant Manager, Area Supervisor, Area / Plant Foreman or designated member of the RRT Forms / Tools 201 Incident Briefing Form, 202 Incident Objective, 209 Incident Status, 214a Individual Activity Log R Role Responsibilities The IC is responsible fo r providing direction and Ensure initial notifications of the incident are performed and initiate the opening of the ICP. - rall requirements of the Determine the Corporate Incident Classification and/or validate Regulatory Level of Emergency. incident and determine direction for responder Develop and prioritize incident objectives. response.
-This is accomplished by identifying the necessary Command and General Staff functions required to deliver a response, setting priorities, identifying limitations and constraints, Develop and manage the ICP organizational structure including sourcing additional support to deliver the incident objectives. developing response ob critical information req decisions, determining uirements, making key Ensure plans are developed to respond to the incident. o Command and General Monitor progress of the action plan against the objectives.
-The IC may have one or report directly to the IC Ensure regular information updates are provided to the ECC, when established. have the same qualifica ve the same qualifications as the IC and can sume some or all the responsibilities of the IC.
-Ensure internal and external communications are accurate.
+Incident Co mmander (IC) Potential Designates - · · District Manager, Senior Area / Plant Manager, Area Supervisor, Area / Plant Foreman or designated member of the RRT Forms / Tools 201 Incident Briefing Form, 202 Incident Objective, 209 Incident Status, 214a Individual Activity Log R Role Responsibilities The IC is responsible for providing direction and Ensure initial notifications of the incident are performed and initiate the opening of the ICP. - rall requirements of the Determine the Corporate Incident Classification and/or validate Regulatory Level of Emergency. incident and determine direction for responder Develop and prioritize incident objectives. necessary Command ar plished by identifying the nd General Staff functions sponse, setting priorities, and constraints, Develop and manage the ICP organizational structure including sourcing additional support to deliver the incident objectives. developing response ob critical information req decisions, determining uirements, making key Ensure plans are developed to respond to the incident. o Command and General Monitor progress of the action plan against the objectives.
+The IC may have one or report directly to the IC Ensure regular information updates are provided to the ECC, when established. have the same qualifica qualifications as the IC and can En Ensure internal and external communications are accurate.
 If necessary, act within the Unified Command structure for the incident.
-See complete Role Guide for further details.
-Digital version is available at The Pipeline .
+Digital versi • uide for further details. line .
 Hard copies are available in the ICP.